madhuri333/CourseProj/ReadMe.md

 There are **three** files in this Repository:

-* run_analysis.R
+1. run_analysis.R

-* Codebook.rmd
+2. Codebook.rmd
-* ReadMe.md (currently open)
+3. ReadMe.md (currently open)

-- In run_analysis.R, R code for the whole process of extracting and cleaning the data is present.
+- In run_analysis.R, R code for the whole process of extracting and cleaning the data is present
 - Full description of measurement variables can be found in Codebook.rmd
 - This ReadMe.md file describes my methods and assumptions in attempting the project.
 It also describes the process to run the code and access the resulting data.